nuvo/orca/README.md

 Useful for creating test environments for multiple services.
 Handy for testing a single feature spanning across multiple services.
 This will deploy the same configuration to a destination namespace, except for the specified override(s), which will be deployed with version CHART_VERSION.
 If the environment already exists, only the specified override(s) will be deployed (using the `-x` flag - deploy only override if environment exists).
-The following lines commands will be a part of all CI\CD processes in all services:
+The following commands will be a part of all CI\CD processes in all services:

 ```
 orca get env --name $SRC_NS --kube-context $SRC_KUBE_CONTEXT > charts.yaml